-Stephanie did not remember the car wreck impact.
-All she remembered was headlights coming into her lane and then waking up in the hospital.
-Later she learned from her boyfriend that the other driver wasn’t paying attention; as the other driver tried to answer her phone, she veered into Stephanie’s lane and hit her head-on.
+Stephanie did not remember the impact of the other car.
+All she remembered were headlights coming into her lane and then waking up in the hospital.
+She later learned that the other driver was not paying attention; as the other driver attempted to answer her phone, she veered into Stephanie’s lane and hit her head-on.
 Stephanie’s car was totaled.

 Stephanie’s knees slammed into the dash during the wreck.
 As a result, she had two surgeries on her left knee to repair the torn tendons and damaged cartilage.
 Her medical bills for the two surgeries and all the related charges were almost $100,000.
 Her medical treatment, including surgery, rehab, and doctor visits, caused her to be out of work for nearly a month in total.
 Stephanie was young (only 28 years old) and worried about the bills and how all this would affect her in the future.

 THE OFFER: Insurance Company Makes a Low-ball Offer

 One day, after therapy, Stephanie got a call from a lady with an insurance company for the other driver.
-She was very nice to Stephanie and told her that they might be able to “cover most of her medical bills.”
-Stephanie was already concerned about the cost of medical bills, recovery and missed work, and was eager to get compensated for her injuries, but the offer the insurance company made seemed really low and only added to her worry.
-Not knowing what to do next, Stephanie hung up and started looking for a lawyer to help her.
-After talking to some family members and friends about which lawyer to choose, she called our office and came in to talk with me about the wreck and the discussion with the insurance company representative.
+She was very nice to Stephanie and told her that they might be able to cover “most of her medical bills.”
+Stephanie was already concerned about the cost of medical bills, recovery, and missed work, and was eager to get compensated for her injuries, but the offer the insurance company made seemed really low and only added to her worry.
+Not knowing what to do next, Stephanie started looking for a lawyer to help.
+After talking to family members and friends about which lawyer to choose, she called our office and came in to talk with me about the wreck and her discussion with the insurance company representative.

 THE CONSULTATION: Meeting With the Lawyer